-DR Congo country profile - BBC News
+DR Congo profile

 MEDIA

-The Congolese media operate against a backdrop of political power struggles and violent unrest.
+The Congolese media operate against a backdrop of political power struggles and unrest.

-Reporters Without Borders says media workers face arrest, threats and violence.
-Reporters exposing corruption are at particular risk.
+Reporters Without Borders says journalists face arrest, threats and violence.

-The press is able to criticise government bodies, and some publications serve as mouthpieces for opposition parties.
+The press carries criticism of the government, and some publications reflect opposition party views.

-The DR Congo has around 175 newspapers and magazines, 300 radio stations and 50 TV stations.
+Radio is the leading medium.
+Radio Okapi, partly run by the local UN mission, is an influential outlet.

 TIMELINE